pacemakerIT/Gachi-backend/README.md

 # Gachi-backend

-This project is initial setup of the Gachi project backend.
-The following instructions will guide you through setting up the Django development environment and configuring it with Supabase.
+This project is the initial setup of the Gachi project backend.
+The following instructions will guide you through setting up the Django development environment, configuring it with **Supabase**, and integrating **Django REST Framework** to enable communication with the **Next.js frontend**.
 ## Requirements
 - Python Version 3.11.10
 - pip